Thursday, December 31, 2015

 Within the next decade, when it's obviously she's not aging, Adaline knows something has happened to her and that it occurred the night of the car accident.
 Her first clue is when she is pulled over for a ticket and when the cop asks to see her license, he is very skeptical that she is 50.

-The only person who knows about condition is her daughter (who is played by Ellen Burstyn in the 2015 scenes.
-If you remember, she also played the older daughter to a younger parent in Interstellar when she played the ageless in space Matthew McCoaughey's daughter as an old woman).
+The only person who knows about her condition is her daughter (who is played by Ellen Burstyn in the 2015 scenes.
+If you remember, she also played the older daughter to a younger parent in Interstellar when she played the ageless-in-space Matthew McCoaughey's daughter as an old woman).
 Adaline's husband never knew what happened to her because he died in a work accident when their daughter was a baby.

 Every few years, when her age starts to become suspicious, Adaline and her daughter move to a new location where she adopts new names and identities for them.
 As her daughter becomes older, she is able to have her own life, but they soon have to tell people that she is Adaline's grandmother.
 The movie opens in 2015 in San Francisco with Adaline buying a fake ID.
 She keeps a quiet life and doesn't allow herself to get close to anyone, only having her daughter and little pet dog for companionship.